nakmuayFarang/tf_objectDetection_Script/readme.md

 ### Fill param.json

-This json contain the root path of the project:
+This json contain the paths of the project:
 - pathTf_ObjDetection_Api: tensorflow path (this folder contains models [tensorflow object detection API])
 - pathData: Path of the pictures (Original pictures)
 - pathX: Path of the pictures inputs and xml output of the detection models